mderisio/100daysofcode/Daily Log.md

 **Today's Progress**: Following GeeksforGeeks C programming course I learned more about literals, character and string literals, and type conversion.
 I wrote a very short and simple program that compute the resonance frequency of a series RLC circuit given the user's input.

 **Thoughts:** Day 5  When I seat down to code, time flies.
 Having fun!

+## Day 6: December 22, 2021

+**Today's Progress**: Following GeeksforGeeks C programming course I learned more about literals, character and string literals, and type conversion.
+I wrote a very short and simple program that compute the resonance frequency of a series RLC circuit given the user's input.

+**Thoughts:** Day 6  When I seat down to code, time flies.
+Having fun!

+## Day 7: December 23, 2021

+**Today's Progress**: Today I begun to learn about Input and Output, specifiers for integers and floating point numbers and buffering.
+Slow but taking time to go over the basics many times.
+I wrote an improved version of the "guess the number" game.

+**Thoughts:** Day 7 discipline and consistence are key for progress.